INOD Investors Have Opportunity to Lead Innodata Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 29, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innodata Inc. ("Innodata" or the "Company") (NASDAQ: INOD).
+LOS ANGELES, April 2, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innodata Inc. ("Innodata" or the "Company") (NASDAQ: INOD).

 Class Period: May 9, 2019 – February 14, 2024